dlinds/recycl/README.md

 7. run `yarn start`
 8. Test out the API by going to http://localhost:3001/CanIRecycle?state=Oregon&item=amazon%20box.
 You should see a JSON result

-RECOMMENDED: If you plan to develop this on a physical phone, ngrok can be used to forward the 3001 port to a publicly accessible URL
+RECOMMENDED: If you plan to try this on a physical phone, ngrok can be used to forward the 3001 port to a publicly accessible URL

 1. Once the service is running, run `ngrok http 3001`
 2. Take note of the URL that is generated